Fishing Reel Photoshoot

 For this class, Karl undertook one of the most challenging shoots of his career — photographing an Abu Garcia fishing reel.

-Key to the shot was controlling highlights on the metallic surfaces of the product, lighting key areas of the reel and achieving sufficient depth of field, and you’ll see how Karl tackled each of these, and other challenges, through careful control of light, patience and experimentation.
+Key to the shot was controlling highlights on the metallic surfaces of the product, lighting key areas of the reel and achieving sufficient depth of field.
+You’ll watch see how Karl tackled all of these challenges and more through careful control of light, patience and experimentation.

 - Techniques for creating gradient lighting